z7862/ResumeProject/README.md

 Further to this, I created a policy on the S3 Bucket to allow Read-Only access to the public.

 I uploaded my modified HTML files into the S3 Bucket and now anyone on the Internet can access that HTML page.
 I used Visual Studio Code to modify my HTML files.

+Finally, I then used Amazon CloudFront to secure the Website.